 Mr Manohar Khiatani is the Deputy Group CEO of Ascendas-Singbridge (ASB), a leading provider of integrated urban development and business space solutions.
-ASB has presence across 28 cities in Asia and Australia with Assets under Management exceeding S$20 billion.
+ASB has a presence across 11 countries with Assets under Management exceeding S$20 billion.

 Before joining Ascendas in 2013, Mr Khiatani served as the CEO of JTC Corporation (JTC), the Singapore Government’s lead agency to plan, promote and develop industrial infrastructure and facilities.
 At JTC, he spearheaded the development of specialized infrastructure solutions for various sectors and positioned the organization as an industrial infrastructure innovator.